Skip to main content

 git branch feature-login

-git branch feature-login main # Branch from specific point
+git branch feature-login main # Branch from a specific point

 # Switch to it